mvit777/BikeShop/README.md

 As far as I tested (which is not much) I noticed:
 - project folder structure is clear and very customisable
 - routing is a breeze.
-You just assign url directly in the blazor partial
+You just assign urls directly in the blazor partial
 - templating and site wire-framing is truly quick
 - services registration and DI are very similar to an aspnetcoreMVC project but a bit more messy